mohammadhashemii/Bug-Algorithms-Simulation/README.md

 # Bug-Algorithms-Simulation

-This is the final project of the *Fundamental of Robotic* course at Shahid Beheshti University.
+This is the course final project of the *Fundamental of Robotics - Fall 2021* course at Shahid Beheshti University.
+This repository contains the Python implementation of Bug algorithms and simulation with 3-wheel omnidirectional robot in Webots simulation software.

 ## Introduction to Bug algorithms
 The Bug algorithm is perhaps the simplest obstacle-avoidance algorithm one could imagine.
 The basic idea is to follow the contour of each obstacle in the robot’s way and thus circumnavigate it.
 A number of variations and extensions of the Bug algorithm exist, otherwise we have implemented the three main ones in Python.